 The Father

-For each session through the several days of the workshop, we would begin with a short time of Scripture study and contemplation.
-The intent was to use these Scriptures, promises, examples of praise, and pictures of the character of God as the starting point for the creative session, growing as fruit from the good seed of God’s Word.
+For each session through the several days of the workshop, we began with a short time of Scripture study and contemplation.
+The intent was to use these Scriptures, promises, examples of praise, and pictures of the character of God as the starting point for the following creative session, to see our work growing as fruit from the good seed of God’s Word.

 I don’t remember the exact Scripture we covered for this session, but I do remember a clear sense of God holding us as his children.
-When my daughter was young, she would love physical closeness — things like riding on my shoulders or sitting close in my lap.
+When my daughter was little, she loved physical closeness — things like riding on my shoulders or sitting close in my lap.
 There was a tenderness, and a presence in that connection.
-In my imagination, I saw a father with his daughter bouncing on his shoulders, watching the world from her vantage point high in the sky, unafraid of what might be swirling around beneath her.
-Not even holding on to her father because she knew he was holding on to her and would not let go.
-And the father, in his own joy springing out of the relationship with his child, doing his own little dance step to whatever song she is singing as they move in harmony.
+In my imagination, I saw a father, perhaps dancing a little jig, with his daughter bouncing on his shoulders.
+She is not even holding on to her father because she knew he was holding on to her and would not let go.
+The father, in his own joy springing out of the relationship with his child, does his own little dance step to whatever song she is singing as they move in harmony.
+Perhaps, as he takes a bigger step, she lets out a little squeal with the bounce.
+She is surprised, and maybe frightened for a moment, but he catches her and she knows she is secure, watching the world from her vantage point high in the sky.

-It struck me how this parallels our relationship with the Heavenly Father, in His joy over us.
+It struck me how this reflects our relationship with the Heavenly Father, in His joy over us.
 We are so completely dependent on His love and care, and the way He lifts us up over the uncertainty and fear of the world around us.
+There are still moments when we catch our breath, when we cannot see our way ahead and we begin to be afraid, but what we do is center ourselves on His tender and joyful heart towards us.

 Posted in Blog, Identity, Inspiro Arts, Stories and tagged , , , , .